What are Vitamins?

 What is Vitamin A?

 Vitamin A is very important for healthy eyesight and also protects from infections.
-There are many good sources of Vitamin A available in the market that we can take in our daily diet.
+Listed below are the good sources of Vitamin A that can be included in our daily diet.

 - Green leafy vegetables.

 - Dairy products (Cheese, milk, butter)